Skip to main content

 • replayability

 • “That is a Swedish developed indie game that is the embodiment of what a true Space Hulk game should be.
-It's a 4-player split screen or you can play it over the net in randomly generated missions and has tons of replayability, giving you that scary claustrophobic feel that a Space Hulk game should provide.”
+It offers 4-player split screen or online play with randomly generated missions, has tons of replayability, and delivers that scary claustrophobic feel a Space Hulk game should have.”

 • music